 After you buy your property, you can only live in it for a few months per year, subject to the duration of a visitor visa.

 Foreigners owning property in the U.S. is not uncommon.

 But owning a property does not make you became a U.S. citizen automatically.

-Again, depending on which country you’re from, you may be able to stay up to 90 days without a visa, but beyond that, you will need a visa.
+Again, depending on which country you’re from, you may stay up to 90 days without a visa, but beyond that, you will need a visa.

-Typically, as a tourist, you aren’t able to stay more than 180 days at a time, and if you stay more than 182 days (total) over three consecutive years, you may be subject to U.S. income tax.
+Typically, as a tourist, you cannot stay over 180 days at a time, and if you stay over 182 days (total) over three consecutive years, you may be subject to U.S. income tax.

 The average stay on an Electronic System for Travel Authorization (ESTA) is 90 days for Singaporeans.

 Before embarking on your next big adventure, make sure you have the appropriate travel documents if you want to stay longer.